wadmp/wadmp.github.io/src/gen3/docs/vpn/networks/README.md

 ![VPN Networks](../../images/vpn/device-hub-6.png)

-1. In the **Proxy Links** section, you can *Enable* or *Disable* the proxy using the slide button.
-Disabling the proxy will not delete it.
+1. In the **Proxy Links** section, you can *Enable* or *Disable* the Proxy using the slide button.
+Disabling the Proxy will not delete it.

-2. You can add additional proxy links by specifying the following options:
+2. You can add additional Proxy links by specifying the following options:
 - **Proxy Type** — Router or LAN Device
-- **Name** — Name of your device
+- **Name** — Name of your Proxy link
 - **Protocol** — HTTPS or HTTP
 - **Port** — Choose the desired port
-- **Expiration Date** — Set the expiration date for the proxy link
+- **Expiration Date** — Set the expiration date for the Proxy link (after that the Proxy link will be deleted)

 This is useful when you have a device with a Web User Interface behind the router and want to access it directly via VPN.
 You need to know the address of the local network where the device is accessible.
-Note that adding a proxy link will expose it to the Internet (a LAN interface will be automatically added on the LANs tab).
+Note that adding a Proxy link will expose it to the Internet (a LAN interface will be automatically exposed on the LANs tab).

 ![VPN Networks](../../images/vpn/device-hub-7.png)

 3. Edit or Delete the Proxy link from the device.

+**Notes:**

-⚠️ Note: Change in proxy link may take up to 3 minutes to update the config on server.
+- Change in Proxy link may take up to 3 minutes to update the config on server.

-⚠️ Note: When in UI on a device via VPN Proxy link, size of file that can be uploaded is limited to 256 MB.
+- When in UI on a device via VPN Proxy link, size of file that can be uploaded is limited to 256 MB.

-⚠️ Known Issue: Proxy links do not work when the device has Firmware versions 6.5.1 or 6.5.0.
+- Known Issue: Proxy links do not work when the device has Firmware versions 6.5.1 or 6.5.0.
 Please update Firmware on the device.

 #### INTERFACES